 Where’s the Typhoon?

 I felt cheated.
 Where’s the typhoon that was supposed to arrive by noon?
-It was 6.30pm and all I saw was momentary strong-wind situation.
+It was 6.30pm and all I saw was momentary strong-wind situations.

-There were people we saw who struggled with their umbrella, but it wasn’t downpour.
-They would be fine if they were in raincoat instead of umbrella.
+There were people we saw who struggled with their umbrella, but it wasn’t downpouring.
+They would be fine if they were in raincoat instead of having an umbrella.

 Tips: Don’t use umbrella in a strong-wind situation.
 It’ll either blow your umbrella out of shape or cause a lot of resistance and distraction when you walk.
 Go for raincoat instead.